david-wb/ball-and-stick-rl/README.md

 # To Launch Viewer

-To launch viewer the ball-and-stick model imported run
+To launch the MuJoCoviewer and imported the ball-and-stick, run

 ```bash
 ./viewer.sh